-Second, it takes literally FOREVER to edit 3/4K word posts.
+Second, it takes literally FOREVER to edit a long-form blog post.

 But still, it needs to be done.

-- Get rid of grammar expletives whenever possible.
+- Get rid of grammar expletives and restructure sentences without them whenever possible.
 Grammar expletives are sentences that start with here, there, or it, and are followed by a verb to be.
-Such sentences end up using unnecessary words and make your word count higher while doing nothing to add value.
-To add on top of it all, these sentences make your prose weaker.
-For example, instead of writing, “There are many bloggers who also offer coaching services“, you can write “Many bloggers offer coaching services.”
-See?
-Short, simple, and much better!
-Look out for these grammar expletives during your editing process.
+Such sentences end up using unnecessary words and make your word count higher while adding zero value.

-- Limit passive sentences.
+- Rewrite passive sentences and make them active instead.
 They’re just as bad as adverbs.

 - See if you can switch out verb-to-be’s or use stronger verbs.
 For example, instead of writing “I have been blogging“, you can say “I blog“.
 Also, instead of writing “I went to Tokyo last year“, you can write “I traveled to Tokyo last year.”
 In the first example, you got rid of a verb-to-be.
 In the second example, you used a stronger verb.
 Much better!